Ian Happ Player Props: Cubs vs. Reds

 Ian Happ At The Plate

-- Happ has had an RBI in 12 games this year (24.5%), including four multi-RBI outings (8.2%).
-He has also driven in three or more of his team's runs in three contests.
+- Happ has had at least one RBI in 26.0% of his games this season (13 of 50), with more than one RBI five times (10.0%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.